By: Matt Unthank, M.S., CSCS

 Is there anything we aren’t divided over these days?
 Politics, religion, nutrition, what color was that dress (clearly black and blue), and then of course…The Kipping Pull-up!

-The movement was introduced well before the dawn of Cross-Training to get more reps on back and bi days, but has become commonplace in HIIT training communities and garage gyms.
+The movement was introduced well before the dawn of high intensity training to get more reps on back and bi days, but has become commonplace in HIIT training communities and garage gyms.
 On the outside looking in, people point fingers at the lying cheaters who are missing out on all the gains, but even on the inside fights have ensued over the kipping pull-up.

 Quickly, for the kipping haters, it shouldn’t be such a debate!
 Stop trolling the comments section and just accept different training goals and methodologies.
 The strict pull-up is for building strength, while the kipping pull-up develops work capacity (I realize that is a very generalized statement, getting into the intricacies of each movement is outside the scope of this article.).

 However, the bigger question around the safety of the kip is an important one.

 Seeing that we developed a company around building stronger and pain free shoulders – I thought it was time we weighed in on the Kipping Debate!

 THE COMPETITOR VS. FITNESS PARTICIPANT

 Let’s be clear, the athlete who views Competitive Fitness as a sport is a different animal from the person who shows up everyday just looking for a good workout.
 Despite the potential injury risk, the competitive high-intensity athlete needs that movement to perform, just like a Baseball Pitcher needs to throw hard.

 Also as a side note, anyone (general fitness participants as well as competitors) with shoulder pain need to step away from any kipping movements and figure that out first, and did I mention we have something that can help with that?